ZeiadSamir/Advice-generator-app/README.md

 ### About App

-This advice generator app using the Advice Slip API conatins over 10 million pieces of advice.
+This advice generator app using the Advice Slip API contains  over 10 million pieces of advice.